door2door-io/data-engineer-challenge/README.md

 }
 ```

-- `event` indicates the type of event - either an entity has been `create`d or `update`d.
+- `event` indicates the type of event on the entity - each entity has its own set of events.
-- `on` indicates the entity type that the event occurred on - see sections below.
+- `on` indicates on which entity the event occurred - see sections below.
 - `data` will be an object containing information about the entity that the event occurred on - see sections below.
 - `organization_id` identifies the organization the event belongs to